technology-toolbox/website/content/blog/jjameson/2009/11/07/supportability-concerns-with-custom-http-modules-in-sharepoint.md

 ---
-title: "Supportability Concerns with Custom HTTP Modules in SharePoint"
+title: Supportability Concerns with Custom HTTP Modules in SharePoint
 date: 2009-11-07T05:34:00-07:00
 excerpt:
-  "I am sure that I'm not the first one to tell you this, but you can't believe everything you read on the Internet these days ;-) Case in point...I've seen a number of sources claim that custom HTTP modules are not supported in Microsoft Office SharePoint..."
+  I am sure that I'm not the first one to tell you this, but you can't believe everything you read on the Internet these days ;-) Case in point...I've seen a number of sources claim that custom HTTP modules are not supported in Microsoft Office SharePoint...
 aliases:
   [
     "/blog/jjameson/archive/2009/11/06/supportability-concerns-with-custom-http-modules-in-sharepoint.aspx",